 Exemption 16: Procurement of goods and services from an SME with at least 50 per cent Indigenous Ownership

 - A procurement of goods and services from an SME with at least 50 per cent Indigenous ownership will be exempt.
 This exemption is intended to reduce the costs and administrative requirements for Indigenous SMEs.

-Exemption 17: Procurement of goods and services from an SME for procurements valued up to $200,000 (note: the requirements under the Indigenous Procurement Policy must first be satisfied before this exemption is applied).
+Exemption 17: Procurement of goods and services from an SME for procurements valued up to $200,000, or up to $500,000 for procurements by or on behalf of the Department of Defence (note: the requirements under the Indigenous Procurement Policy must first be satisfied before this exemption is applied).